-Students needing an official copy of their Lake Tech transcripts must complete a request form available from the Admissions Office.
+Students needing an official copy of their LTC transcripts must complete a request form available from the Admissions Office.
 Transcript requests will normally be processed within one business day of the request being received by the Admissions Office.
 Requests may also be made in writing by faxing a letter, which includes the student's name, social security number, date and signature, to 352-357-4776.
-There is no charge for the first transcript.
-Each additional transcript is \$5.00.
+There is an \$8.00 charge for each transcript.